Why Practitioner Inquiry?

 While all that is likely still true, teachers as knowers isn’t the only thing that comes to mind anymore.
 It’s also teachers as learners that’s ringing in my head.
 I’m still figuring out exactly what I mean (and I’m probably skirting some deep epistemological territory here) and why this difference matters, so I thought blogging about it might help.

 Let me start with what I mean by Practitioner Inquiry (PI).
 There are lots of variations, depending on who you ask, but this description by Cochran-Smith and Lytle (1993) captures how I think about PI: systematic intentional inquiry by teachers about their own school and classroom work.
 Over the past few years, I’ve seen practitioner inquiry grow and develop at KSTF.
 We’ve been exploring inquiry into practice together in a variety of ways and places—in PING (Practitioner Inquiry for the Next Generation, a group of 10 fellows completing their third year as a pilot PI community), among the staff, and with Fellows.
-Considerable commitment, time, energy, and money support these efforts.
+Considerable commitment, time, energy and money supports these efforts.
 So, here are some thoughts on why PI is a pathway worth exploring and why exploring together makes good sense.

 One of the most promising things I’ve noticed is that collective practitioner inquiry can flatten hierarchical expert/novice relationships, so we can grow mutual learning communities.
 Collective practitioner inquiry means that we are all learners together.
 This is especially true when the inquiry isn’t about trying to fix something but more about trying to understand something better; like the kid who doesn’t participate in class or the classroom management system that’s supposed to get kids to do their homework.
 In those cases, we aren’t looking for someone to tell us what to do or fix it for us.
 We’re asking our PI partners to sit with us, look with us, ask with us.
 That doesn’t mean we set aside experience or expertise.
 But it does mean that we use those things to offer perspective rather than pronouncement.
 In that scenario, a beginning teacher’s viewpoint is as valuable as the perspective of a 20-year veteran.